 To get you up to speed with the new add-in, I’ll walk through the publishing of a simple application like Paint.
 However, any application that can be installed directly on the server, and is Remote Desktop compatible (i.e. that will run as designed from a Remote Desktop Connection) should work just fine though.
 Both 32-bit and 64-bit applications are supported.

-After installing the add-in on both your server and on all of the computers on your network (see the ReadMe.txt file included with the download for complete step-by-step instructions on how to install the add-in), start the server’s Dashboard application and click on the new “WHS RemoteApp” icon in the navigation pane.
+After installing the add-in on both your server and on all of the computers on your network (see the ReadMe.txt file included with the download for complete step-by-step instructions on how to install the add-in), start the server’s Dashboard application and click on the new “WHS RemoteApp” item in the navigation pane.

-On the “Users” tab, select (highlight) the user you want to be able to access WHS RemoteApp 2011 and click on the “Allow access to WHS RemoteApp” task in the Tasks pane.
+On the “Users” subtab, select (highlight) the user you want to be able to access WHS RemoteApp 2011 and click on the “Allow access to WHS RemoteApp” task in the Tasks pane.
 Repeat the process for each user you want to be able to access WHS RemoteApp 2011.

 Now that your users have been allowed access to WHS RemoteApp 2011, you will need to publish one or more RemoteApp programs for the allowed users to use.
 Again, we’ll stick with publishing just the simple Paint application in our example.